mikeal/ZDAG/README.md

 * fully deterministic
 * supports the full IPLD data model
 * links can be parsed without reading the entire block
-* common link prefixes are de-duplicated (compressed)
+* common link prefixes are de-duplicated (link header compression)
 * paths can be read without fully parsing most values
 * some paths can even be ruled out of being available simply by checking the lengths of potential map keys